-A student may lodge an objection if they disagree with a decision taken by or on behalf of the Executive Board.
+A student may lodge an objection if they disagree with a decision taken by or on behalf of the Executive Board based on the WHW.
 By the submission of an objection, a reconsideration of the decision taken earlier is requested.
-This concerns decisions taken in relation to enrolment for a bachelor programme and in relation to the EUR Procedural Rules for Enrolment, termination of the enrolment, payment or reimbursement of tuition fees, financial support (e.g. management grants), the judicium abeundi and denial of access to the university buildings and sites.
+This concerns for example decisions taken in relation to enrolment for a bachelor programme and in relation to the EUR Procedural Rules for Enrolment, termination of the enrolment, payment or reimbursement of tuition fees, financial support (e.g. management grants), the judicium abeundi and denial of access to the university buildings and sites.